Purposes of Processing

 - To provide users with training, advice and support, including news, information and opportunities;

-- To send information including technical notices, updates, security alerts, and support and administrative messages;
+- To send you information including technical notices, updates, security alerts, and support and administrative messages;

 - With your consent, to send you promotional emails about upcoming activities and other news, including information about products and services offered by us and our partners.
 You may opt-out of receiving such information at any time - such emails tell you how to “opt-out”;